batchusivaji/classnotes/k8s.md

 - Jobs
 - Services

+# Kubernetes basic terminologies
+### Pods:
+Pods are the smallest and the most basic unit in Kubernetes.
+Each pod get their own IP address so that they can communicate.
+A pod may be running a service like any application usually within a container.
+### Service:
+Service is logical set of pods and each pod will have their own service.
+Lifecycle of Pod and service are not interconnected.
+Service are generally categorized into:
+Internal
+External
+### Node :
+A node is a single host in K8s.
+This is used to run virtual or physical machine.
+There may be multiple/single pods within a node.
+### ReplicaSet:
+It is used to identify the particular number of pod replicas running inside a node.
+### ConfigMap :
+It contains all the external configuration of our application like database URL.
+The reason we need this is because this acts as a central repo to other components so if we have to make any changes like change in DB_URL we can simply change here and all changees will be reflected back.
+⚠ DO NOT STORE CREDENTIALS ON CONFIGMAP.
+### Secret:
+As name suggests it stores all the secret info like DB_USERNAME and DB_PASSWORD.
+We should always store such info in encrypted format rather than plain text.
+### Volumes:
+This attaches a physical storage to the pod.
+Data mey be lost while resetting since it is not persistent.
+⚠ K8s does not manage data persistence.

 ## ReplicaSets
 Ensures that the specified number of replica for a pod are running at all times.